biraj-pickcel/pickcel-on-prem-tata/README.md

 **NOTE: from here on, no internet is required to complete the setup. just a network.**

-**NOTE: before going forward, keep the IP address with you. it will be required.**
+**NOTE: before going forward, keep the static IP address with you. it will be required.**

 go into signage-on-premise-v4's setup directory.